Kudos for clinching your first job as a personal trainer.

-You cannot, however, provide a diet or eating plan that helps clients suffering from certain diseases, for example, diabetes or other ailments.
+However, you cannot provide a diet or eating plan that helps clients suffering from certain diseases, such as diabetes or other ailments.

-Many personal trainers have mutually beneficial partnerships with other professionals in the fitness world, where they refer clients to say a dietician or massage therapist should the need arise and vice versa.
+Many personal trainers have mutually beneficial partnerships with other professionals in the fitness world.
+They refer clients to a dietician or massage therapist should the need arise and vice versa.

-Remember, if you receive a financial incentive when doing this, you are bound by law to tell your client so.
+Remember, if you receive a financial incentive when doing this, you are legally bound to tell your client so.

 Also, your client has the right to decline your suggestion and find a professional of their own.